 - What are the hottest and coldest temperatures Glue Dots can withstand?

 This will depend on the amount of stress the bond is under.
-In some cases, our Research and Development Department may develop a custom adhesive especially for your application.
+In some cases, our Research and Development Department team may develop a custom adhesive solution for your application.